 Clearly some people find them very collectable, especially those who are into cinderella stamps.
 But we’re not simply creating the usual thematic issues to appeal to collectors – we’re trying to capture something of Islay’s character and history.
 Every stamp we create is intended to celebrate something about island life.
 All the photography and artwork is undertaken by ourselves.
 We work in photography and graphic design, so we see this as an opportunity to use our professional skills to showcase what Islay has to offer.
-All the photographs are taken by ourselves.

 We think that high quality stamps reflect positively on the island.
 So, while we’re very happy to sell our stamps to collectors the primary motivation is to celebrate the island we love.
-We also love the idea that some islanders use these stamps on their mail as an expression of local identity.
+We also like the idea that some islanders use these stamps on their mail as an expression of local identity.

 Is this a money-making initiative?

 Again, yes and no.

 Obviously we hope to make some money – we have already donated some profits to the Church of Scotland, the RNLI and some other charities*, and we imagine we will raise money in future for others.
 But no, we’re not doing this to earn a living – it’s a hobby and something we enjoy doing.
 It's not intended to be primarily a profit-making initiative.

 We will only create stamps for places we have a connection with – we certainly have no plans to produce a plethora of local issues for places we don’t know.
 We’re committed to focusing on Islay, with an occasional (once a year) issue for Colonsay.

 Are you connected with any of the other people and organisations who issue local Cinderellas?

 No, although since we began creating Islay stamps we have been contacted by some of them.
 All of them are independent of each other, and have their own reasons for creating their local stamps.